 Pavel Samsonov

-My writing
+My writing and appearances

 Promise outcomes, not features Linear roadmaps make it difficult to change course if we learn that we were wrong.
 Strategic roadmapping helps stakeholders understand our way forward as a series of bets with learning outcomes as well as customer value.